 1. Materials and design

 We ensure our packaging is designed to be used, reused, and then recycled or re-purposed so that we make efficient use of valuable resources and minimise environmental impact.
-We have set targets to reduce packaging weight and committed to remove all hard to recycle materials from our Own Brand packaging by the end of 2019.
+We have set targets to reduce packaging weight.
+We also committed to remove all hard to recycle materials from our Own Brand packaging by the end of 2019, which we have now achieved.
 We are working with our suppliers to simplify the types of materials we use in our packaging so that less is used and packaging is easier to recycle.

 2. Recovery and recycling